Home » Symptoms » Cat Symptoms A-Z » Pain

 Pain in cats

-In cats, pain is a subjective feeling of discomfort or suffering that can be triggered by a variety of causes.
-It often manifests as changes in the cat’s behavior or physical reaction.
+Pain in cats is a subjective sensation of discomfort or suffering that can be triggered by a wide range of causes.
+It often shows up as changes in the cat’s behavior or physical response.

 Can Occur with the Following Diseases: